JustusMzB/CartFront/README.md

 Note that I did not know any type of web development just one week ago, no js, no html, no css.

-I am aware that this app is not very sophisticated, this should be seen as a demonstration of my ability to learn.
+As my first angular app, I am aware that this app is not very sophisticated, this should be seen as a demonstration of my ability to learn.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.